FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/quantityinpricingunit.md

 # Quantity in Pricing Unit

-The Quantity in Pricing Unit represents the volume of a given resource and/or service used or purchased based on the [PricingUnit](#pricingunit).
+The Quantity in Pricing Unit represents the volume of a given resource and/or service used or purchased based on the [Pricing Unit](#pricingunit).
 This quantity value is used to calculate cost (List, Billed & Effective costs) when multiplied by the associated unit price metric.
-The Quantity In Pricing Unit pertains to pricing and cost determination and should not be confused with the [Quantity In Usage Unit}(#quantityinusageunit), which is complementary to [Usage Unit](#usageunit) and intended for for tracking resource and service consumption.
+The Quantity In Pricing Unit pertains to pricing and cost determination and should not be confused with the [Quantity In Usage Unit}(#quantityinusageunit), which is complementary to [Usage Unit](#usageunit) and intended for tracking resource and service consumption.

 The QuantityInPricingUnit column MUST be present in the billing data.
 This column MUST be a numeric value of type Decimal.
 The value MAY be negative in cases where [ChargeType](#chargetype) is 'Adjustment'.
 This column MUST NOT contain null values where unit prices are not null.
 When unit prices are not null, multiplying [QuantityInPricingUnit](#quantityinpricingunit) by a unit price MUST produce a result equal to the corresponding cost metric.